Reading at School

 We strongly believe that the best readers are the best learners and the best writers - we read as writers and write as readers!
 Strategies for writing and speaking and listening therefore form an integral part of the reading curriculum, in our school.

 We strive to provide stimulating reading environments, where reading materials are presented in an attractive and inviting way.
 Every class has access to the school library that is regularly updated with newly published books, including texts requested by the children.
-Our library displays the book of the month for Key Stage 2 and provides recommendations for children based on authors that they enjoy.
+Our library provides recommendations for children based on authors that they enjoy based on their ZPD/Reading level from the Accelerated Reader scheme.

 Developing a Love of Reading

-Children in our school have the opportunity to read at least once a day for pleasure.
+Teachers will act as role models in their enthusiasm for reading by reading daily to the children in our school for pleasure.
 Children have access to high quality texts from classroom book corners and also get the opportunity to visit the library on a weekly basis.
-Teachers also prioritise reading aloud to their classes; in every class this happens a minimum of once a day.

 Reading Sessions: How Do We Teach Reading at Twyning School?